 Amount of depreciation

 Under the tax rules in effect, 25% per year of the value of machinery, equipment and similar fixed assets is the maximum depreciation expense.
-For other categories of assets and the permissible rates of depreciation, see the instructions for Form 62.

 The entries in your company’s tax accounting reduce the total value of your assets and property: the depreciation expenses diminish the remaining purchase price.
 Another commonly used name for the assets’ remaining value is “residual acquisition cost”.
 Next year, the calculation will be based on a percentage of the following year’s residual acquisition cost when you calculate your company’s depreciation in tax-accounting.
 In other words, the calculation is no longer based on the price that your company had paid.